MySQL NDB Cluster 7.3.1 is a new Developer Milestone release of

 a number of recently discovered bugs in previous releases.

-This release also incorporates all bugfixes and changes made in previous MySQL Cluster releases, as well as all bugfixes and feature changes which were added in mainline MySQL 5.6 through MySQL 5.6.10 (see Changes in MySQL 5.6.10 (2013-02-05, General Availability)).
+This release also incorporates all bug fixes and changes made in previous NDB Cluster releases, as well as all bug fixes and feature changes which were added in mainline MySQL 5.6 through MySQL 5.6.10 (see Changes in MySQL 5.6.10 (2013-02-05, General Availability)).

-For more information about this tool, see The MySQL Cluster Auto-Installer.
+For more information about this tool, see The NDB Cluster Auto-Installer.

-MySQL Cluster now supports foreign key constraints between
+Important Change: MySQL NDB Cluster now supports foreign key constraints between

 SET NULL, and

 NDBstorage engine.
-(It is not possible, for example, for a foreign key on
+(It is not possible, for example, for a foreign key on an

-Note that MySQL Cluster tables that are explicitly partitioned
+Note that MySQL NDB Cluster tables that are explicitly partitioned by

 You can create an